davarques/Machine-Learning-Project/README.md

 ## Project Overview 📋

-This project utilizes a dataset containing house sale prices in King County, including Seattle, from May 2014 to May 2015.
-It mirrors real-world real estate analysis, encouraging collaborative problem-solving and practical application of Python in real estate finance.
+This project utilizes a dataset containing house sale prices in King County, Seattle (US), from May 2014 to May 2015.
+The aim is to leverage our Python, EDA (Exploratory Data Analysis), and Machine Learning skills to analyze and predict house selling prices.

+It simulates real-world real estate analysis, promoting collaborative problem-solving and the practical application of Python in real estate finance.

 ## Goal 🎯